 3. Replicate to virtual machines in the cloud – This is the preferred cloud Disaster Recovery mechanism for mission-critical applications.
 By replicating digital infrastructure to cloud-based virtual machines, companies can protect both on-premise and remotely store data.
 In its essence, each application instance is replicated in a virtual machine so that both are concurrently functioning at any given time.

-While replication-driven DR plans will obviously consume more resources, often requiring specific cloud service capabilities, the benefits in terms of Recovery Point and Recovery Time are clear.
+While replication-driven disaster recovery plan for application on cloud services will obviously consume more resources, often requiring specific cloud service capabilities, the benefits in terms of Recovery Point and Recovery Time are clear.

 4. Managed applications and cloud disaster recovery – This is an increasingly popular choice among larger companies, especially those without the requisite in-house technology prowess.

 An experienced cloud partner takes full ownership of application hosting and disaster recovery with Recovery Point and Recovery Time objectives mentioned right in the SLAs.
-Also, by rigorously assessing the cloud migration partner before selecting a DR plan, businesses can make sure a provider is equipped to take on the challenges of protecting their digital infrastructure.
+Also, by rigorously assessing the cloud migration partner before selecting a cloud provider disaster recovery plan, businesses can make sure a provider is equipped to take on the challenges of protecting their digital infrastructure.

 Interestingly, these four approaches are not mutually exclusive.
 Based on the nature of your work and unique organizational goals, you could subscribe to any combination of the above, applying a different DR model to each application stack/functional unit, as required.
 When performing this analysis, ensure that these six points on your checklist aren’t ignored:

 Conduct an infrastructure audit and identify vulnerable areas (including a propensity for natural disasters, adverse climate, and sensitive customer information)